jaiwalker/dms_backend/README.md

      php artisan authentication:install

-  -  this will do all migrations , DB seeding and assests Tips  : if you find  any DB error   you have forgot to run    " php artisan dump-autoload" if  you encounter db.premission  unable to loacte error .- it means  that  the folder name  ( vendor name ) must be wrong
+  -  this will do all migrations , DB seeding and assets Tips  : if you find  any DB error   you have forgot to run    " php artisan dump-autoload" if  you encounter db.permission  unable to locate error .- it means  that  the folder name  ( vendor name ) must be wrong
-            - case sensetive - if  you want to alter  file names : workbench/jai/laravel-authenticater-acl/src/commands/installCommand.php - fire method
+            - case sensitive - if  you want to alter  file names : workbench/jai/laravel-authentication-acl/src/commands/installCommand.php - fire method

  Alternate Solutions : you can run these command individually